A friend just pointed me to a free AI tool you can use as a LinkedIn recommendation generator.

 About-to-Get-Fired Example — Written by the LinkedIn Recommendation Generator

-Next, I wanted to see what Hal produced when I checked the “worst” box on the same keywords for my “total slacker” performance review:
+Next, I wanted to see what Hal produced when I checked the “worst” box on the same keywords:

 Constantly ignores the motivations and feelings of others, and is totally unsuited for sensitive negotiations.